Creating Context Menus for Apps¶

 provided.
 Numerical values can be modified via sliders.
 Choosing between two or

-.
-One or several poses can be taught via robot-pose
+drop-down-menu.
+One or several poses can be taught via robot-pose and

 <component-name params="